-Item No. 3
+Item No. 4

-The present terms of appointment of Mr. Sandip Das (DIN: 07979791) as a Wholetime Director would expire on 24th July, 2022.
-The Nomination and Remuneration Committee at its meeting held on 30th May, 2022 had recommended his re-appointment for a further period of 1 (one) year with effect from 25th July, 2022 and the same was approved by the Board of Directors at their meeting held on 30th May, 2022 subject to the approval of the shareholders at the ensuing Annual General Meeting.
+The present terms of appointment of Mr. Sandip Das (DIN: 07979791) as a Wholetime Director would expire on 24th July, 2023.
+The Nomination and Remuneration Committee at its meeting held on 27th May, 2023 had recommended his re-appointment for a further period of 1 (one) year with effect from 25th July, 2023 and the same was approved by the Board of Directors at their meeting held on 29th May, 2023 subject to the approval of the shareholders at the ensuing Annual General Meeting.
+However, in terms of Regulation 17(1C) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"), the listed entity shall ensure the approval of the shareholders for the appointment/re-appointment of a person on the Board of Directors is taken at the next general meeting or within a time period of three months from the date of appointment, whichever is earlier.